WebAssembly 2.0.0

 • Most WASM files have many imports and exports--you'll need to cover these yourself.

-• This should work for most WASM 1.0 files, but spec compliance is not perfect.
+• This works for most WebAssembly 1.0 and 2.0 files, but spec compliance is not perfect.

 • Saving to a DLL requires .NET 9 or higher and has several additional steps.